svetlyak40wt/cl-pgpass/README.rst

 you have not to specify a password, because it will be extracted from pgpass file by the helper.

-Under the hood ``pgpass-postmodern:connect`` is a macro which will use ``pgpass:parse-file`` to read credentials from the file pointed to by ``PGPASSFILE`` or from ``~/.pgpass``.
+Under the hood ``pgpass.postmodern:connect`` is a macro which will use ``pgpass:parse-file`` to read credentials from the file pointed to by ``PGPASSFILE`` or from ``~/.pgpass``.
 You can also call ``pgpass:parse-file`` manually and it will return a closure to be called to retrive a password